 Compared to other out-of-network providers we partnered with a third-party billing platform to remove the hassle of out-of-network benefits and help you get reimbursed at a faster rate!

 You can cancel your weekly session at any time.
 To consider your therapist’s schedule and time, we require 48-hour advance notice of cancellation.
-However, we know that unexpected things can happen at the last minute, so if you do not show up for your scheduled appointment and you have not notified us 48 hours in advance, we will try to reschedule your appointment within the week of your appointment.
+However, we know that unexpected things can happen at the last minute, so if you do not show up for your scheduled appointment or you have not notified us 48 hours in advance, we will try to reschedule your appointment within the week of your appointment.
 If we are unable to reschedule, you will be responsible for the full fee for the missed session.

 Why is it better to use out-of-network benefits?